-6. Convertible Preferred Stock
+7. Convertible Preferred Stock

-The Company's certificate of incorporation provides for the issuance of 9,187,500 shares of Series A Preferred Stock (Series A), 3,535,486 shares of Series B Preferred Stock (Series B), 13,355,052 shares of Series C Preferred Stock (Series C), 357,144 shares of Series C-1 Preferred Stock (Series C-1), 22,238,042 shares of Series D Preferred Stock (Series D) and 25,000,000 shares of Series E Preferred Stock (Series E).
-All classes of preferred stock are redeemable by the holder on or after August 1, 2008.
-The carrying values of Series A, Series B, Series C and Series C-1 are in excess of their individual redemption values.
-The carrying value of Series D is below its individual redemption value.
-The differences between the carrying value of each series of preferred stock and its respective redemption value is being accreted as preferred stock dividends using the interest method over the period to the redemption date.
-Such accretion amounted to \$923,000 and \$777,000 for the three months ended June 30, 2007 and 2006, respectively, and \$1.8 million and \$1.5 million for the six months ended June 30, 2007 and 2006, respectively.
-In connection with the closing of our IPO on July 2, 2007, all shares of convertible preferred stock were converted into 17,257,362 shares of common stock.
+Prior to the completion of the Company's IPO on July 2, 2007, the Company's certificate of incorporation provided for the issuance of 9,187,500 shares of Series A Preferred Stock (Series A), 3,535,486 shares of Series B Preferred Stock (Series B), 13,355,052 shares of Series C Preferred Stock (Series C), 357,144 shares of Series C-1 Preferred Stock (Series C-1), 22,238,042 shares of Series D Preferred Stock (Series D) and 25,000,000 shares of Series E Preferred Stock (Series E).
+In connection with the closing of the Company's IPO on July 2, 2007, all shares of convertible preferred stock were converted into 17,257,362 shares of common stock.

+Prior to the conversion of the Company's convertible preferred stock, all classes of preferred stock were redeemable by the holder on or after August 1, 2008.
+The carrying values of Series A, Series B, Series C and Series C-1 were in excess of their individual redemption values.
+The carrying value of Series D was below its individual redemption value.
+The differences between the carrying value of each series of preferred stock and its respective redemption value were being accreted as preferred stock dividends using the interest method over the period to the redemption date.
+Such accretion amounted to \$21,000 and \$812,000 for the three months ended September 30, 2007 and 2006, respectively, and \$1.8 million and \$2.3 million for the nine months ended September 30, 2007 and 2006, respectively.

-7. Convertible Preferred Stock Warrants
+8. Convertible Preferred Stock Warrants

-In prior years, the Company issued fully vested warrants to purchase 97,324 shares of preferred stock in connection with a master lease and various equipment lease agreements.
+In prior years, the Company issued fully vested warrants to purchase 97,324 shares of convertible preferred stock in connection with a master lease and various equipment lease agreements.
 The exercise prices of the warrants range from \$2.50 to \$24.50 per share and the warrants expire 10 years from the date of issue.

-In accordance with FSP 150-5, the Company classifies warrants to purchase shares of its convertible preferred stock as a liability and adjusts the warrants to fair value.
-The fair value of the convertible preferred stock warrants at June 30, 2007 and December 31, 2006 was approximately \$2.3 million and \$1.0 million, respectively.
+In accordance with FSP 150-5, the Company classified warrants to purchase shares of its convertible preferred stock as a liability and adjusted the warrants to fair value.
+The fair value of the convertible preferred stock warrants at December 31, 2006 was approximately \$1.0 million.
 The fair value of warrants was estimated using the Black-Scholes option pricing model.

-To reflect the increase in fair value of the preferred stock warrants, the Company recorded a charge of \$1.3 million and \$211,000, for the three months ended June 30, 2007 and 2006, respectively, and \$1.3 million and \$209,000 for the six months ended June 30, 2007 and 2006, respectively.
-The Company continued to adjust the liabilities for changes in fair value until the completion of the Company's initial public offering, which closed on July 2, 2007, at which time the liabilities were reclassified to stockholders' equity (deficit) (see Note 2).
+The Company continued to adjust the liabilities for changes in fair value until the completion of the Company's IPO, which closed on July 2, 2007, at which time the liabilities were reclassified to stockholders' equity (deficit) (see Note 1).